An online learning approach to dynamic pricing and capacity sizing in service systems

-as the upper bounds for the bias and second moment of the gradient estimator $H_k$.
-As we shall see later, $B_k$ and $\mathcal{V}_k$ play an important role in optimally designing the algorithm and establishing desired regret bounds.
+where $\mathcal{F}_k$ is the $\sigma$-algebra including all events in the first $k-1$ iterations.
+Intuitively, $B_k$ measures the bias of the gradient estimator $H_k$ and $\mathcal{V}_k$ measures its variability.
+As we shall see later, $B_k$ and $\mathcal{V}_k$ play important roles in designing the algorithm and establishing desired regret bounds.

 The standard SGD algorithm iterates in discrete step $k$.
 In our setting, however, the queueing system and objective function $f(\mu,p)$ are defined in continuous time (in particular, $Q_\infty(\mu,p)$ is the steady-state queue length observed in continuous time).
 To facilitate the regret analysis, we first transform the objective function into an expression of customer waiting times that are observed in discrete time.
 By Little's law, we can rewrite the objective function $f(\mu,p)$ as, for all $(\mu,p)\in\mathcal{B}$,